Elizabeth's Kitchen Diary

 How do you blanch raw almonds?

-To blanch raw almonds simply boil a kettle, pour hot water over your raw almonds and leave them for a few minutes before draining and plunging the hot almonds in a bowlful of cold water.
+To blanch raw almonds, boil a kettle, pour hot water over your raw almonds and leave them for a few minutes before draining and plunging the hot almonds into a bowlful of cold water.
 The almond skins will slip off easily.

 How do you decorate medovníky?